The big question on every startup’s mind for 2021 – TechCrunch

 And some good news

 Speaking of humbling moments and optimism, our own Sarah Perez wrote a piece this week about EarlyBird, an app that lets families and friends gift investments to children.
-While Acorns and Stash have similar offerings, Earlybird is bringing a fresh UX play to financial literacy, freedom, and education.
+While Acorns and Stash have similar offerings, EarlyBird is bringing a fresh UX play to financial literacy, freedom and education.
 There’s a ton of work left to be done, hurdles to deal with, and giant unicorns to compete with.
-EarlyBird, however, is only weeks old so there’s much to watch out for.
+EarlyBird, however, is only weeks old, so there’s much to watch out for.

 VP Caleb Frankel, now EarlyBird COO, explained the early inspiration: